CtrlK

 Distinctiveness Conflict Risk

 Highly distinctive niche focused on WCAG 2.2 accessibility auditing.
-The specific mention of WCAG, accessibility audits, and remediation guidance makes it very unlikely to conflict with other skills.
+The specific mention of WCAG, accessibility audits, and accessible design patterns creates a clear domain that is unlikely to conflict with other skills.

 3 / 3